master-csmi/course-rom-dm1-airtwin/README.md

 latexmk -pdf slides.tex

 ```
+---

+---

-This project was developed with the help of an artificial intelligence tool.
+This project was developed with the help of artificial intelligence (ChatGPT) for the reformulation of certain passages, translation of scientific terms, and addition of technical information.
+The entire text was then verified and adapted.